Key Employee Life Insurance

-This form of insurance can be a valuable safeguard for small and mid-sized companies that depend on one or two companies to such an extent that the employee’s skills are largely irreplaceable.
-Section 627.404 of The 2017 Florida Statutes expressly states that a Florida business entity has “an insurable interest” in the life of any “owners, directors, officers, partners and managers of the business entity or affiliate or subsidiary.”
+This form of insurance can be a valuable safeguard for small and mid-sized companies that depend on one or two employees to such an extent that the employee’s skills are largely irreplaceable.
+Section 627.404 of the Florida Statutes expressly states that a Florida business entity has “an insurable interest” in the life of any “owners, directors, officers, partners and managers of the business entity or affiliate or subsidiary.”

 How Key Employee Life Insurance Works

 The life insurance policy owner of a key employee policy is the business itself from a legal perspective.
 The business then effectively purchases life insurance for a key employee or employees.

 From the moment that a business pays life insurance premiums to the insurer, a business will then be covered in the event that a key employee passes away.
 When a business has purchased life insurance for a key employee and paid premiums on time, the unexpected passing of the employee will ensure that the business is paid the proceeds of the policy.

 Effectively, it is simplest to think of the business as both the policy’s owner and beneficiary of a key employee life insurance policy.

 Selecting a Key Employee to Insure

 Many businesses considering key employee life insurance may wish to consider insuring the owner of the business.
 If a business owner passes away, business plans and company goals can change in an instant.
 Worse, the company’s ability to secure financing may prove difficult as well.
 As such, an owner is a primary consideration for key employee life insurance.

 Important directors, managers or even top sales personnel could warrant a key employee life insurance policy depending on the structure and size of the business.
 Any business mulling these options would be well served by discussing their options with an insurance agent or broker with experience with key employee life insurance policies.